revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-93. What details are in the “fsimage” file?
+93.What details are in the “fsimage” file?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-FsImage is a file stored on the OS filesystem that contains the complete directory structure namespace of the HDFS with details about the location of the data on the Data Blocks and the which blocks are stored on the which node.
-This file is used by the NameNode when it is started.
+FsImage is a file stored on the OS filesystem that contains the complete directory structure namespace of the HDFS with details about the location of the data on the Data Blocks and the which blocks are stored on the which node.This file is used by the NameNode when it is started.

 </details>
 </blockquote>

 ---

-94. What log file loaders did you use in Pig?
+94.What log file loaders did you use in Pig?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)